This is the promise of love

 One thing I didn't like about the farm almost turned me into a vegetarian.
 I hated the “processing” of chickens for meat.
 The Hutterites raised geese and chickens, both for eggs and feathers and for food.
 Jobs were rotated so eventually it was our turn to work in the slaughter house.
 Ugh!
 Everyone pitched in and was given a different task.
 The chickens were moved through a sort of assembly line.
 First they had their throats cut in an area that was, thankfully, blocked from my view.
 Sometimes the brother who did this horrible job would come out, and my eyes were inevitably drawn to stare at his apron, covered in dried layers of bright red blood.
 When the chickens arrived at my station, my job was to break their legs by bending them back and forth and then cut them off at the knees.
 Yuck!
 Once they left my station, they proceeded to be dipped into vats of hot wax which made it easier to strip off and remove the feathers.
 It was grisly, gruesome work and I hated the sounds and smells in the killing room.
 Sometimes I had to help pluck out the remaining feathers and the smell of heated flesh was overwhelming.
 I much preferred working outside in the fields picking strawberries, cherries or vegetables or working in the egg noodle factory filling bags with freshly cooked and dried egg noodles.

 After the day’s work, everyone gathered for evening prayers in the chapel.
 The women sat on one side of the room and the men sat on the other.
 Often Elder Fred would read long passages from the Bible in a kind of monotone.
-After a hard day’s work it was all I could do to keep from nodding off.
+Exhausted, it was often very difficult for me to keep from nodding off.
 There was always the singing of old style hymns, many of them in German “Eich bein ein pilger nacht Zion’s hern” (I am a pilgrim in Zion’s Land) and others in English such as "Standing on the Promises of God my King" and "There Shall be Showers of Blessings.”
 After a scripture reading, those who were so moved would share a teaching, a prayer or prophecy.
-In one prophecy, we were abruptly informed that all the “bus men” should get their hair cut short!
-Wary of false prophets (and probably a little vain) it took several days of prayer and soul searching before our menfolk finally relented.
-It was a major event when Shipen, David Lynch and Roger finally got their long hair cut off and their beards neatly trimmed!
-We were starting to look like real Hutterites (minus the suspenders and straw hats).
-They were the outward manifestations of inner changes as we learned to trust the brethren and accept their wisdom and guidance.
+This was not an unusual occurrence for us as many Christians we also visited regularly had visions or prophesies.

 Meals were incredible and I began to put on weight.
 A loud whistle would sound the call for mealtime and afternoon tea, which we ate with the brethren in the communal dining hall.
 The women on the farm prepared tasty home cooked meals that included delicious homemade bakery bread and jam, egg noodles, cookies, pies, roasted chicken or goose dinners, fresh vegetables and fruit, most of which came right from the farm.